 Thanks to the move from analog to digital, turning our clocks ahead for “spring forward” is no longer on our to-do list.
 Unfortunately, losing an hour of sleep and dealing with the resulting grogginess is.
-For many people, especially those with small children and pets (who live by their routines), daylight saving time — the practice of moving clocks forward in the spring and moving clocks back in the fall — can create a huge shift away from comfort, towards stress.
-(And yes, it's actually called “daylight saving time,” not “daylight savings time.”
-We were shocked, too!)
+For many people, especially those with small children and pets (who live by their routines), daylight saving time — the block of time between mid-March and early November when our clocks are set forward by an hour — can create a huge shift away from comfort, towards stress.

-“Time changes affect everyone in different ways,” says Dr. W. Chris Winter, neurologist, sleep expert, and author of “The Sleep Solution: Why Your Sleep is Broken and How to Fix It.”
+“Time changes affect everyone in different ways,” says Dr. Chris Winter, neurologist, sleep expert, and author of “The Sleep Solution” and "The Rested Child."
 “Some people feel few effects; others experience greater difficulties.”
 And those with existing sleep issues?
 Unfortunately, daylight saving time can make them worse.

 With a ringing endorsement like that, it’s no surprise that the practice has a lot of critics, with 63% of Americans saying they would rather observe a fixed, year-round time, according to 2020 poll conducted by the American Academy of Sleep Medicine (AASM).